lblod/frontend-burgernabije-besluitendatabank/README.md

 The repo was renamed from `frontend-burgernabije-besluitendatabank` to `frontend-lokaalbeslist` this was done after the rebrand of the project.
 If you encounter an error it may be because your local repo is still pointing to the old repo.

+When reffering to the application in code, use `lokaalbeslist` as the name.
+In text use `Lokaal Beslist`.

 ### Feature flags

 Feature flags are used to enable/disable features in the application.
 They are defined in [config/environment.js](config/environment.js).